mvsiqueiraa/PW2/calouro/README.md

-# ESPO - Empresa Santarena de Publicidade em Outdoor

-In this project is shown development process of a outdoor advertising business

-Here, we presentate a website construction to publish about advertising spaces and can book and manage that.
+# Calouro Noticias

+The project is about a news blog focused on technology and innovation at federal universities in Brazil

 [teste](dvp.md)